Now, we’re going to delve a little deeper into some of these hot topics.

 Some complained that there’s no infrastructure for bikes and that they don’t need to pass any tests when it comes to road rules, as drivers do.
 The city actually looked into having bicycles licensed at least three times in the past for various reasons; but each time they considered it, the idea was rejected.
 Primary reasons included obstacles in maintaining an up-to-date and complete database and the difficulty of licensing child cyclists.

-While it’s true that cyclists can ride without a license, the Ontario government adopted a Complete Streets policy in 2017, mandating that streets are to be designed for all users, which means we all need to simply slow down and share the road.
+While it’s true that cyclists can ride without a licence, the Ontario government adopted a Complete Streets policy in 2017, mandating that streets are to be designed for users, which means we all need to simply slow down and share the road.

 Spending a few extra minutes getting to your destination is well worth sparing someone’s life.
 When you stop to think about your road rage being the difference between whether someone makes it home for dinner or not, it puts things into perspective.

 Of course, there are always those who are after the thrill of speeding along the highway and zooming in and out of traffic.
 This may be a source of adrenaline for some, but it endangers the lives of the other drivers and passengers on the road — definitely not worth a dose of adrenaline, in our opinion.

 Even if you don’t hurt anyone while stunt driving on a public roadway, you can get nailed with some hefty penalties.
 Your first offence can get you:

 An immediate seven-day licence suspension and seven-day roadside vehicle impoundment

 Fines from $2,000 to $10,000

 The accumulation of six demerit points, a maximum licence suspension of two years, and a maximum of six months in jail

 If you’re convicted for stunt driving for a second time within 10 years, the courts can suspend your licence for up to 10 years.